rajeshduggal/rajduggal.com/content/articles/free_web_accessibility_audit/index.md

 ## Step 4: Enjoy the report!

-Check your audit score.
+Check your audit score...

+![result](result.png)

 Did it score 100%?

-Consider how you can make your web page more accessible!
+Yipee!

+Wait!

+Don't get too excited!

+This score ___only___ measures a [set of __automated__ accessibility audit tests](https://developer.chrome.com/docs/lighthouse/accessibility/scoring).

+It's still necessary to perform [__manual accessibility testing__](https://web.dev/learn/accessibility/test-manual), which  uses keyboard, visual, and cognitive tests to find issues that these automated tools cannot.

-There's plenty of resources online.
-And you can also [reach out to a web accessibility expert like me!](https://clarity.fm/rajduggal/precall/free)
+Fortunately, there's plenty of resources online.

+And, if you still need help you can [reach out to a web accessibility expert like me!](https://clarity.fm/rajduggal/precall/free)
-![result](result.png)

-You can get more [information about how this report is generated and how the score is determined](https://developer.chrome.com/docs/lighthouse/accessibility/scoring).